-Assessment of Continuous Positive Airway Pressure Therapy in IPF (ACT-IPF)
+Assessment of Continuous Positive Airway Pressure Therapy in OSA and ILD (ACT-IPF)

-The purpose of this study is to evaluate whether biomarkers of lung injury and remodeling are responsive to effective continuous positive airway pressure (CPAP) treatment in adults with idiopathic pulmonary fibrosis (IPF) and moderate-to-severe obstructive sleep apnea (OSA).
+The purpose of this study is to evaluate whether biomarkers of lung epithelial and endothelial injury are associated with obstructive sleep apnea (OSA) and interstitial lung disease (ILD).

 Study Overview